Clinical Health Psychology Fellowship

 Our Model of Training

-At Genesys, our Clinical Health Psychology program is embedded in our medical primary care residency programs (Family Medicine and Internal Medicine, OB/GYN).
+At Ascension Genesys Hospital, our Clinical Health Psychology program is embedded in our medical primary care residency programs (Family Medicine and Internal Medicine, OB/GYN).
 Since 1987, the core of our fellowship program has been to train psychology fellows alongside their medical colleagues.
 The psychology fellows are able to lend their expertise to and teach the medical resident in the learning of behavioral issues related to disease and health.
 Likewise, the medical resident has a role in teaching the psychology fellow more about medical diagnoses and treatment so that the psychologist can be a more effective colleague.

 We focus on Primary Care applications of clinical health psychology.
 This area has broad implication for psychologists in medical settings as primary-care physicians identify a large portion of their patients as needing some mental health treatment, but fewer than 10 percent of these patients actually see a mental health professional.
 In order to meet this demand, we have focused on training primary-care psychologists to offer counseling and behavioral interventions to patients in medical settings.
 Our arrangement is collaborative and integrated.
 Our assessment and interventions work to help patients—often on the same day and sometimes without the patients ever leaving the exam room— and to train primary care physicians as to how to work collaboratively.